marcotallone/instagram-filters-CUDA/README.md

 ### Behavior notes

+> [!WARNING]
+>
-- invalid filters cause the program to print an error and exit
+> - invalid filters cause the program to print an error and exit
-- unknown arguments also cause an immediate error
+> - unknown arguments also cause an immediate error
-- unsupported file extensions are skipped
+> - unsupported file extensions are skipped
-- output directories are created automatically if needed
+> - output directories are created automatically if needed

 ---